Craig Ramsay

 Craig Edward Ramsay (born March 17, 1951) is a Canadian professional ice hockey coach and former player.
-He played in the NHL from 1971 to 1985 for the Buffalo Sabres, notably featuring in the 1975 Stanley Cup Finals with the Sabres.
+He played in the National Hockey League (NHL) from 1971 to 1985 for the Buffalo Sabres, notably featuring in the 1975 Stanley Cup Final with the Sabres.
 After his playing career, he became a coach with the Sabres and later served as the final head coach of the Atlanta Thrashers.
 From 2017 to 2025, he was the head coach of the Slovakia men's national ice hockey team.